RGZM/3dea-gen/README.md

 **gom2016_3dea_1_reference_curve.py**

-Creates a thinned and smoothed reference curve from the curve of the digitised cutting edge.
+Creates a thinned and smoothed reference curve from the curve of the digitised edge.
 This is the basis for the cross profiles.

 **gom2016_3dea_2_sections_SEC_NUM.py**